zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/faq.md

           @Html.ActionLink("Show Product Details", "ProductDetails", new { id = @item.ProductID } )>
     </text>);

-For ajax-bound grids the `ClientTemplate` method should be used.
+For ajax bound grids the `ClientTemplate` method should be used.

-#### Example: Action Link In Ajax-Bound Grid Column
+#### Example: Action Link In Ajax Bound Grid Column

     columns.Bound(p => p.ProductID).ClientTemplate(
         "<a href='" +